 TRS-80 Model 102 Portable Computer

 The Tandy 100 was actually a computer made in Japan by Kyocera.
-All the ROM programs were written by Microsoft, and even a few of them were written by Bill Gates (!) himself !
-These programs include a text editor, a telecommunication program, which uses the built-in modem (300 baud), and a rather good version of BASIC (no big surprise there).
+All the ROM programs were written by Microsoft, and even a few of them were written by Bill Gates himself.
+These programs include a text editor, a telecommunication program, which uses the built-in modem (300 baud), and a rather good version of BASIC.

 Kyocera made this computer for three main companies: Tandy, Olivetti (Olivetti M10) and NEC (PC 8201), these computers are the same except the case and some little differences in the programs and a few physical differences.